 - a.
-Temporary transmission lines that are: - i) capable of operating at a nominal voltage equal to 115 kV and greater than 2 km in length; or - ii) capable of operating at a nominal voltage greater than 115 kV and less than 500 kV and greater than 2 km and less than 50 km in length. - b.
-Refurbishments of transmission lines capable of operating at a nominal voltage equal to or less than 500 kV resulting in no increase in voltage.
+Establishing temporary transmission lines that: - i) have a nominal operating voltage of 115 kV and greater than 2 km; or - ii) have a nominal operating voltage of greater than 115 kV and less than 500 kV and are greater than 2 km and less than 50 km. - b.
+Refurbishing transmission lines that have a nominal voltage equal to or less than 500 kV resulting in no increase in voltage.